 Just because the weather is colder now doesn’t mean you can’t have a delicious salad!
-This Orange and Fennel salad is beautiful as a holiday side dish, but also striking to serve at brunch.
-I’d suggest you pair it with a simple hard boiled egg if you’re having it in the morning.
+This Orange and Fennel salad is beautiful as a winter salad.
+If you are looking to make it more brunch like, I’d suggest you pair it with a simple hard boiled egg.

 - 1/3 cup pine nuts (50 grams)